Katumbigeorges/Linux-From-Scratch/README.md

 > Important Note: This project is a school project in the course of Linux and serves for educational purposes.
 The resulting distribution should be used in a controlled environment (virtual machine) for learning and testing.

 ## Project Overview
-The linux from scratch project demonstrates the complete process of building a functional Linux distribution from source.
+The Linux from scratch project demonstrates the complete process of building a functional Linux distribution from source.
 It covers everything from kernel compilation to userspace configuration, showcasing the essential components needed for a working Linux system while allowing for personal customization and optimization.

 ## Features
 1. Custom-built Linux distribution including: